 We have already seen that “God is light and in Him is no darkness at all” (1John 1:5).
 Darkness and shadow do not come from God.
 He is only light and life.
 But He sees the darkness that we live in and John 1:4-5 tells us two important things:

 1. God sees us in the darkness and wants to do something about it.
 He cares.

-2. God comes into our darkness in the shape of His Son, the Logos, Jesus Christ.
+2. God moves into our darkness in the shape of His Son, the Logos, Jesus Christ.
+He comes.

 Notice the difference between what happens to light and darkness in the Genesis 1 account and then in this account in John 1.
 In Genesis 1 the light comes and there is a separation between the light and the darkness.

 Here in John 1 there is no separation.
 The Light pierces the darkness and there is no immediate separation.
 He comes to live in the middle of the darkness and because of that there is a struggle that happens as the darkness fights back to defeat the light.
 He invades our darkness and it precipitates a violent response from that darkness against His light, life and truth.
 His intent is not to push darkness off to one side and set up His own kingdom of light; His goal is to overcome all darkness by coming to live right in the middle of it.